dsalomoni/my-ubuntu/README.md

 ### 4.1.
 Accessing a directory on your system from Ubuntu

-In case you want to make a directory on your host system (running Windows, Linux or Mac OS) visible to Ubuntu, all you need to do is to add a `--mount` flag to the `docker run` command above (in either section).
+If you want to make a directory on your host system (running Windows, Linux or Mac OS) visible to Ubuntu, all you need to do is to add a `--mount` flag to the `docker run` command above.
 The `--mount` flag should have the following syntax here:

 ```
 --mount src=<host_dir>,dst=<container_dir>,type=bind,readonly
 ```

-For example, if on your Windows system you have the directory `C:\bdb` and want to make it visible under the directory `/host` to Ubuntu, add the following part to the `docker run` command (just add it _after_ the `run`):
+For example, if you are on Windows and want to make the Windows directory `C:\bdb` visible to Ubuntu under the directory `/host`, add the following part to the `docker run` command (just add it _after_ the `run`):

 ```
 --mount src=C:\bdb,dst=/host,type=bind,readonly
 ```

-If you have a Linux or Mac OS system instead, and want to make the directory `/bdb` on your system visible to Ubuntu, just type
+Similarly, if you have a Linux or Mac OS system instead, and want for example to make the directory `/bdb` on your system visible to Ubuntu under the directory `/host`, just add

 ```
 --mount src=/bdb,dst=/host,type=bind,readonly